|

 For the last 5 years the water level at Lake Mead

-full pool.
+full pool of 1200'.
 But don't fret, we're here to tell you that when you

 get out on the water it makes little difference that the water is low.

-You can still have loads of fun and there's still plenty of glassy coves
+You can have loads of fun and there's still plenty of glassy coves

 and bays to play in with your water toys.
 The water is

-just as nice as it has ever been and there's less people, which is a
+just as nice as it has ever been and there's less people

-water situation while it lasts.
+it seems with the cost of gas today.
 Make a trip and see how nice it is

 at Temple Bar, you won't regret it.